Also see Presets for 0.11.0+.

 Multiple buttons are implemented since 0.13 and allow a few different types of buttons to be connected to the ESP:

-- momentary push-buttons that short GPIO pin to ground
+- momentary push-buttons that are normally open and short GPIO pin to ground (active low)

 - switches (be careful with selection of GPIO for switch since some GPIOs will prevent successful boot of ESP if held LOW or HIGH at boot)

 - PIR switch AKA motion detection sensor (they set GPIO HIGH when motion is detected, this type of buttons will also trigger MQTT message with /motion topic if "Publish on button press" is set on MQTT config)

 - some GPIO pins on ESP32 can act as momentary touch buttons with no additional hardware

 - analog "buttons" (also with inverted logic) those can be used as potentiometers or analog input buttons

 Button GPIO pin and type can be selected in the LED Settings page.